 Please, call me “Pep.”
 Since 1999, God has graciously invited me to serve alongside some phenomenal people at churches in North Carolina and Virginia.
 I’m a graduate of the John Leland Center for Theological Studies, Bluefield College, and the Baptist Theological Seminary at Richmond.
 My motto as a minister is to help people see and become all they can be in Christ.

 I’m blessed to be married to the best woman on the planet, Diane, and have three sons and two grandchildren.
-When I’m not serving the church I enjoy reading, relaxing, watching pointless movies, cooking on the grill, jigsaw puzzles, knee surgery (9 so far – some hobby, eh?), and trying to improve a pathetic golf game.
+When I’m not serving the church I enjoy writing, reading, relaxing, watching pointless movies, cooking on the grill, jigsaw puzzles, knee surgery (9 so far – some hobby, eh?), and trying to improve a pathetic golf game.
 I believe that “life to the full” is a life immersed with joy from above, so expect to experience a lot of smiles and laughter with me.

 Director of Music MInistry